 How not knowing this fact can affect a company?

-If a company doesn’t know the difference between a leader and a manager, then they will end up hiring the wrong people.
+If a company doesn’t know the difference between a leader and a manager, they will hire the wrong people.

-Also, it’s important to set the right expectations for any employee.
+Also, it’s essential to set the right expectations for any employee.

-If you are expecting a talented leader to be a great manager, then he might not be able to fit in.
+If you expect a talented leader to be a great manager, he might not fit in.

 This may create problems in the employee-manager relationships.

-Book Recommendation: To learn more about leadership, I recommend you read this summary.
+Book Recommendation: To learn more about leadership, I recommend reading this summary.
 This will help you understand leadership better.